Sleeps 8 in 4 bedrooms (+ 2 cots)

 If you are looking for larger-sized holiday cottage on the Helford with a wow-factor, in an unspoilt location near the coast, and with plenty to do on the doorstep, then Avallen Barn is for you.
 This is a very special barn in a very special place, with its own large garden opening out to an orchard and wildflower meadows, and a footpath leading in one direction to Helford village, and in the other… to Frenchman’s Creek!
 Avallen is the largest of a small group of adjoining barns at Kestle Barton, an ancient Cornish farmstead situated above the spectacular Helford River.
 All of the buildings have been lovingly restored or imaginatively converted to the highest sustainability standards — one is a small, high-quality art gallery.

 As soon as you arrive, two things will strike you about Avallen Barn.
 The first is the extraordinary amount of care that has been taken in the conservation.
 All of the original doors and windows have been cleverly incorporated into the new layout and all of the old hand-cut roofing tiles have been re-used and beautifully re-laid.
 Secondly, whilst Avallen is historic, it is also stunningly modern, with glass and steel architectural features and abundant technology to cook and entertain with.
-That ancient and modern can live together so happily is testament to the vision and commitment of the owner, and the skill of the award-winning conservation architect who created this holiday haven.
+That ancient and modern can live together so happily is testament to the skill of the award-winning conservation architect who created this holiday haven with vision and commitment.

 Avallen Barn is a part of the ancient farmstead of Kestle Barton, the whole of which has been lovingly restored.
-Here you will also find the Kestle Barton galley, with its changing displays, art workshops and beautiful sculpture garden.
-As well as the Avallen Barn, there are two other barns sleeping six and two, and the original Kestle Barton Farmhouse sleeping eight — making this a great place to book separate accommodation with friends and family.
-You’ll find the Kestle Barton Farmhouse and the barns Howthere and Mowhay on our website too…
+Here you will also find the Kestle Barton gallery, with its changing displays, art workshops and beautiful garden.
+As well as the Avallen Barn, there are two other barns sleeping six and two, the original Kestle Barton Farmhouse sleeping eight, and the Kestle Cottage which sleeps four — making this a great place to book separate accommodation with friends and family.
+You’ll find the Kestle Barton Farmhouse, the Cottage and the barns Howthere and Mowhay on our website too…

 The superb architectural quality or Kestle Barton has been acknowledged with several awards including the Conservation Category in the RIBA South West Town and Country Design Awards 2011, and the Green Apple Award 2011 for The Built Environment and Architectural Heritage.